 Why in MAI’s name would anyone have a dance down here?
 He traversed what seemed like a thousand creaky steps to the hot caverns below the Underdome reluctantly; his twin sister dragged him along the whole way.
 There’s no sight of winter in this sweat pit, he told himself.

 “Promise me you’ll at least try to have a good time,” Trinity pleaded with him.
 She had to keep looking ahead so as to not lose her footing or trip herself up on her fiery, auburn dress.

 Duke pretended to ignore her.
 He was too busy picking individual petals off of the rose.
 He wondered if she’d notice his handiwork.
 Maybe she’d even send him up to fetch another.
 Here’s hoping.
 Anything to get out of that roasting cavern.

 The people below were shifting alright.
 He never figured out the purpose of dancing.
 Moving his feet in patterns without a bloodhungry axe in his hand felt wrong somehow.
 He peered through the barrage of dulled gray suits and milky black dresses lining the dusty floor.
 Unfortunately, he saw the one color he detested above all.

 A flop of messy yellow hair started heading their way.
 Not this dumbass.
 Trinity must’ve recognized the approaching figure at once—despite the dim light the torch sconces here provided—for she started waving as if she hadn’t just seen him above ground a half hour earlier.

 “Hi guys!” exclaimed their other twin brother, Leo.
 “Boy, some party, huh?”
-His boyish grin and excited expression sickened Duke.
+His boyish grin sickened Duke.
 Worse yet, there wasn’t a bead of sweat on his brow.
 Bastard.